Skip to main content

 Do not skip this step!

-Typically, you'd want a specific callback to be invoked when an event occurs only on a specific page.
+Often you want a callback to run only when an event occurs on a specific page.

-Back to the earlier example of "remove items from cart that cannot be checked out."
-In this case, you'd only want the callback to be active when the shopper is on the last step of your checkout flow and not in any other step.
-Certainly not when they're browsing products!
+Take the earlier example of removing items from the cart that cannot be checked out.
+You'd want the callback active only when the shopper is on the last step of your checkout flow, not on any other step, and not while they're browsing products.

-To remove the event listener, you can invoke a method on the object that is returned when we added the event listener in step 1:
+To remove the event listener, call a method on the object returned when you added the listener in step 1:

 const listener = topi.addEventListener("cartCannotCheckout", handler);